 Though taste doesn’t play a part in the chemical quality of a product, it can be an important consideration in your enjoyment.
 You’re less likely to regularly use a CBD product if you can’t stomach the taste.

 The earthy nature of hemp can be an acquired taste and if you are not a fan, you may be better suited to a CBD product that masks this flavour.
-For example, CBD Life Hemp Oil Spray is available in multiple flavours, be sure to check out are guide to flavoured CBD oil.
+For example, CBD Life Hemp Oil Spray is available in multiple flavours.

 Reason for taking CBD